ringcentral/hubspot-embeddable-ringcentral-phone/README.md

 ## Build with custom RingCentral clientID/appServer

+- Create an app from https://developer.ringcentral.com/, make sure you choose a browser based app, and set all permissions, and add `https://ringcentral.github.io/ringcentral-embeddable/redirect.html` to your redirect URI list,Edit `config.js`,
-Edit `config.js`, fill your RingCentral app's clientID and appServer, get it from https://developer.ringcentral.com/
+- Fill your RingCentral app's clientID and appServer in `config.js`
 ```js

   ringCentralConfigs: {